 This solution is based on the Mobile Metaverse enablement layer architecture.

-Editor's Note: Whether the mobile metaverse architecture will be an enablement layer, or a new SEAL service, or an enhancement to an existing SEAL service will be decided in the conclusion of this study, and this solution will be adapted to the chosen architecture.

 In this solution, the mobile metaverse application enablement layer provides capabilities to discover and determine the validity of spatial anchors.
 Spatial anchors may be discovered and validated based on consumer location and orientation, consumer capabilities and preferences, and spatial anchor configuration and policy.